trisolaris-labs/tokens/README.md

 Create a PR adding your token logo to the `assets` folder.
 Create a new folder with your token address (with properly formatted capitalization) and add a `logo.png` file inside the directory.
 The image must be no larger than 256px by 256px.

 ## Disclaimer
-Pangolin team allows anyone to submit new assets to this repository.
+TriSolaris team allows anyone to submit new assets to this repository.
 However, this does not mean that we are in direct partnership with all of the projects.

-Pangolin team will reject projects that are deemed as scam or fraudulent after careful review.
-Pangolin team reserves the right to change the terms of asset submissions at any time due to changing market conditions, risk of fraud, or any other factors we deem relevant.
+TriSolaris team will reject projects that are deemed as scam or fraudulent after careful review.
+TriSolaris team reserves the right to change the terms of asset submissions at any time due to changing market conditions, risk of fraud, or any other factors we deem relevant.